telerik/kendo-ui-core/docs/styles-and-layout/using-kendo-in-responsive-web-pages.md

 # Responsive Web Design

 By definition, responsive web design, or responsiveness, is an approach to web design.
-It aims at crafting sites to provide an optimal viewing experience&mdash;easy reading and navigation with a minimum of resizing, panning, and scrolling&mdash;across a wide range of devices from desktop computer monitors to smartphones.
+It aims at crafting sites to provide an optimal viewing experience&mdash;easy reading and navigation with minimum of resizing, panning, and scrolling&mdash;across a wide range of devices from desktop computer monitors to smartphones.
 Responsive web design is the foundation of modern UX practices for building applications for the mobile web.

 ## Kendo UI in Responsive Web Pages